Program Requirements

 An honors thesis can take two forms:

-- A thesis that presents significant work by the student on one or more nontrivial mathematics problems.
+- A thesis that presents significant work by the student on one or more nontrivial problems in mathematics and/or economics.

 - A substantial expository paper that follows independent study on an advanced topic under the guidance of a department faculty member.
 Such a report would involve the careful presentation of ideas and the synthesis of materials from several sources.